Why It Is Important

 Why did Christ refer to this poor beggar as Lazarus?
 The meaning of his name is "assistance of God" or "whom God helps."

 This beggar was what we today would call a street person who had become terminally ill.
 He is portrayed as having no one that could or would help him - he was entirely on his own and had nothing.
-Note that Lazarus was in so desperate a need that he desired to eat (but did NOT get) the food scraps that fell on the floor (Luke 16:21).
+Note that he was so desperate that he wanted to eat (but did NOT get) the food scraps that fell on the floor (Luke 16:21).

-Lazarus, because of the depth of his plight, was willing to eat food trash since the wealthy person of the parable would not help him AT ALL.
-In stark contrast we have a rich man (symbolic of the Pharisees) whose house Lazarus is placed in front of.
-He, however, is so callused regarding the human condition that he won't even let the beggar eat his trash!
+Lazarus, because of the depth of his plight, was willing to eat food trash since the wealthy person of the parable would not help him at all.
+In stark contrast we have a rich man (symbolic of the Pharisees) whose house he is placed in front of.
+He, however, is so callused about the human condition that he won't even let the beggar eat his trash!

 Now it came to pass that the poor man died, and he was carried away by the angels into Abraham's bosom.
-And the rich man also died and was buried (verse 22).
+And the rich man also died and was buried (Luke 16:22).

-In time both the beggar and the wealthy man die.
-Lazarus is "helped by God" to Abraham while the well-off man is still buried and lies in his grave.
+In time both the beggar and the rich man die.
+The beggar is "helped by God" to Abraham while the well-off man is still buried and lies in his grave.

-Now note what verse 22 does NOT say!
-It does NOT state that the beggar went to heaven.
-It also does not say the rich man, immediately upon death, was tossed into some eternal Hell.
+Now note what Luke 16:22 does NOT say!
+It does not say that the beggar went to heaven.
+It also does not say the rich man, upon death, was immediately tossed into some eternal Hell.
 The verse says the beggar is carried to "Abraham's bosom."
 But what does this phrase mean?

-One of the definitions of "bosom" at Dictionary.com says the word represents something intimate or close, like a relationship.
-Likewise Lazarus is carried into a close relationship with Abraham (who represents faith in God and salvation).
-The beggar is allowed entrance into God's kingdom (but it doesn't state when this occurs).
+One of the many definitions of "bosom" is that it is symbolic of an intimate or close relationship.
+Lazarus is carried into a close relationship with Abraham (who symbolizes faith in God and salvation), which means he is allowed entrance into God's kingdom.
+Note also that it doesn't say when this event takes place!

-We now come to the verse that, because of an erroneous translation of one word, has led countless people who study the Bible to believe in a fiery Hell where sinners suffer forever.
+We now come to the verse that, because of a mistaken translation of one word, has led countless people to believe in a fiery Hell where sinners suffer forever!

 "And in the GRAVE he lifted up his eyes and was in torment, for he saw Abraham afar off, and Lazarus in his bosom."
 (Luke 16:23, HBFV, see also Acts 2:27, Revelation 1:18, 20:13).

-The Bible clearly states, however, the first resurrection of the dead is a yet future event that occurs after the Great Tribulation (see Revelation 20:4 - 6).
+The Bible clearly says, however, the first resurrection of the dead is a yet future event that occurs after the Great Tribulation (see Revelation 20:4 - 6).

 Why was the rich man tormented in the grave?
 It is because he saw a lake of fire before him and realized the time of his judgment before God has arrived.
 When is he brought back to life?
 In the second resurrection, which occurs during the Great White Throne judgment (Revelation 20:11 - 15).